archiewald/archiewald.github.io/awesome.md

 - <a href="https://kentcdodds.com/uses/" target="_blank">Uses | Kent C. Dodds</a>
 - <a href="https://blog.pragmaticengineer.com/what-silicon-valley-gets-right-on-software-engineers/" target="_blank">What Silicon Valley "Gets" about Software Enginee…</a>
 - <a href="https://darkpatterns.org/index.html" target="_blank">Dark Patterns</a>
-- <a href="https://www.freecodecamp.org/news/best-tech-podcasts-for-software-developers/" target="_blank">The Best Tech Podcasts for Software Developers in 2021</a>

 ## Db